 You must have been fascinated at how a dog looks while diving into a pool to get a ball.
-And when you see a photographer’s incredible underwater pictures and start wondering about, can your dog swim underwater?
-Or how a dog can swim underwater?

 You’re in the right place then.
 We have gathered authentic data from credible sources after hours of research where you can find the answer to all your dog swimming-related questions.

 Many people believe that all dogs were born with the ability to swim naturally, and they can also swim underwater.
 It may be a fatal misunderstanding.
 It does not mean that no dog can dive or swim underwater.

 Dogs were born with strong natural instincts, like barking, digging, and being fully lovable to human beings.
 Many people also think swimming is a natural ability of all dog breeds.

 Why would they call it the “doggie paddle” unless all canines were willing to do it?
 Yet swimming for dogs is not inherently an innate ability.

 Some dogs can automatically start their doggie paddle in the air if they are kept above the water.
 In that familiar, peddling motion, they see water and their legs start to crank.
 All you need to do seems to drop them in and watching them go.

 When it comes to swimming, canines generally fall into one of three categories.

 The first category includes water spaniels, golden retrievers, Irish setters, English setters, and Newfoundland.
 They are all outstanding swimmers.

 This is mainly due to their strong limbs, but they may also have this ability in their genes.
 This breed usually loves swimming.